 General Overview:

 Applicants must be incoming 9th grade students to the program.
-It is not mandatory but rather highly recommended that incoming Early College student applicants take and complete the NHS Early College Readiness Course during the 4th Quarter of their 8th grade year.
+It is not mandatory but rather highly recommended that incoming Early College student applicants take and complete the TUSD Early College Readiness Course during the 4th Quarter of their 8th grade year.

 Students who apply and are accepted into the program choose to participate knowing that it is a 4-year program and 4-year commitment.